This guide existed previously but it became corrupted or whatever, so here it is again:

 Always start with Guardian's Blessing

-Geb isn't clearing the waves before his ADC so standing near your charge as they clear the minions grants you xp and gold.
+Geb isn't clearing the waves so standing near your ADC as they clear the minions grants you xp and gold.

 Let your ADC get their stacks and save your abilities for enemy gods, should they approach (and they will)